exbotanical/ys/docs/documentation/routing.md

 }
 ```

 Here, `handler` will be invoked for any `GET` or `POST` request at `/`.
 Non-route matches will trigger the 404 handler.
 Route matches with an un-registered HTTP method will trigger the 405 handler.
-Errors will be diverted into the 500 handler.
-[TODO link to handlers]
+Errors will be diverted to the 500 handler.
+See [Registering Custom Fallback Handlers](#registering-custom-fallback-handlers).

 ## Registering a Parameterized Route Handler